oheriko/memsync/README.md

 **Universal Project Memory for AI Agents**

-Structured documentation across your project.
+Structured and synced documentation across your project.
 Works with every AI coding tool.
 Forever.

 ---